 I saw that my dad was in the kitchen talking with my mom.
+He saw me and waved, then they continued their conversation.
 I decided to let them talk until they called me.
 So I went into the family room and turned on the TV.
 Ryan and Sean came rushing downstairs and plopped down on the sofa, one on each side of me.

 “We like Chris,” Sean said.
 “Yeah.
 He’s nice.
 He should be your boyfriend,” Ryan said.
 “Do you like him that way?”
 Sean asked.

 “That’s personal.
 And it’s more important to ask if he likes me that way.”

 “So you do like him that way!”
 Ryan enthused.

 “Hey!
 What did I just tell you?”